 The $13 million payout reflects the victim’s damages, including medical expenses, lost wages, lost earning capacity, and physical and mental pain and suffering.

-3. Convenience Store in Williamsburg, Virginia – $12.2 Million
+5. Convenience store in Williamsburg, Virginia – $12.2 million

 The victim’s attorneys presented the case almost as a wrongful death claim saying the woman known to her family and friends had essentially died due to the accident.

-Another significant slip and fail claim happened after a woman slipped on a grease spill in a Colorado Walmart.
+Another significant slip-and-fall claim happened after a woman slipped on a grease spill in a Colorado Walmart.
 Although the megastore tried to deny any spill occurred, evidence showed there was grease on the floor.
 The victim’s injuries could have been avoided if employees and management had taken reasonable care.

 The pallet was hidden underneath the box of watermelons, but there were no warning signs to let customers know of hazardous conditions.
 In fact, it should not have been there in the first place if the property owners and Walmart employees had exercised reasonable care to keep the premises safe for patrons.